-7 Smith, A.D.M. et al., 2011.
+6 Smith, A.D.M. et al., 2011.
 Impacts of Fishing Low-Trophic Level Species on Marine Ecosystems. www.sciencexpress.org.
 21 July 2011

-SA2.2.13a at B/B $0$ = 40% and is classified as non-key LTL; category 2 fails SA2.2.13a and is classified as key-LTL
+Figure GSA2: PC and SURF scores calculated from EwE ecosystem models presented in Smith et al (2011), plotted against their impact on the ecosystem: category 1 satisfies SA2.2.13a at $B/B_0 = 40\%$ and is classified as non-key LTL; category 2 fails SA2.2.13a and is classified as key-LTL

-Based on the analyses illustrated in Figure GSA3, the following should be assumed by assessment teams:
+Based on the analyses illustrated in Figure GSA2, the following should be assumed by assessment teams: